 Complete Indicator Profile of Health Care - No Prenatal Care (HA2020 Leading Health Indicator: 21)

-DefinitionNumber of infants born to pregnant women receiving prenatal care in the first trimester as a percentage of the total number of live births.
+DefinitionNumber of infants born to pregnant women who did not receive prenatal care in the first trimester as a percentage of the total number of live births.

-NumeratorNumber of infants born to pregnant women receiving prenatal care in the first trimester.
+NumeratorNumber of infants born to pregnant women who did not receive prenatal care in the first trimester.

 DenominatorNumber of live births.